eejai42/conceptual-model-completeness-conjecture-toe-meta-model/biology/README.md

-# Chemistry ToE Meta-Model
+# Biology ToE Meta-Model
 ###

 ## Overview
-Extends the Physics TOE with atomic structures, molecular interactions, bonds, and chemical reactions.
+Bridges Chemistry and Physics TOEs to model biological systems, including genes, proteins, metabolism, and cellular structures.

 [More about CMCC →](../README.md)